Why Does America Go To War?

 Date : Sat., March 25, 2017 to Sun., March 26, 2017 Category : Butcher History Institute

-Sponsored by Carthage College, Center for the Study of America and the West, The Cantigny First Division Foundation
+Co-Sponsored by Center for the Study of America and the West

 The decision to go to war is the most momentous any leader, any nation, can make.
 For the United States, the process of declaring war, enshrined in the constitution, has always been a source of domestic political dispute as well as geopolitical interest, as every conflict raised anew the fundamental question of whether and how the United States should deal with the wider world.
 Presidents and Congresses have not always agreed on the nature of the threat and the proper response.
 Often, the decision formally to declare war came only after a buildup of pressure that broke domestic partisan resistance.
 Since 1942, questions of war and peace have become even more complicated, as Presidents have used their executive authority to commit American troops to fighting without presenting Congress with a formal vote to declare war.